RetroReversing/retroReversing/pages/consoles/xbox360/Xbox360DevkitHardware.md

 ---
 # Stress Kits (SSKs)
 Xbox 360 Stress Kits were used to test the hardware under stress, changing voltage, temperature and other factors to see how well the hardware would perform.
+Note that Stress kits can be prototype.
+But, not all stress kits are prototypes! [^10].

 ## Zephyr Stress Kit
 Thanks to **ICollectBro** on Reddit we have an image of what the Zephyr stress kit looks like: